Apollo: Trojan War

-Receiving the aegis from Zeus, Apollo entered the battlefield as per his father's command, causing great terror to the enemy with his war cry.
+Receiving the aegis from Zeus, Apollo entered the battlefield on his father's command, causing great terror to the enemy with his war cry.
 He pushed the Greeks back and destroyed many of the soldiers.
 He is described as "the rouser of armies" because he rallied the Trojan army when they were falling apart.
 When Zeus allowed the other gods to get involved in the war, Apollo was provoked by Poseidon to a duel.
 However, Apollo declined to fight him, saying that he would not fight his uncle for the sake of mortals.